Managing Director vs. Vice President: What Are The Differences?

 It is important to note that the salaries of MDs and VPs can vary greatly depending on the company, industry, and organization size.
 For example, the salaries of MDs and VPs in the tech industry tend to be much higher than those in other industries.
 Additionally, in larger companies, the salary of an MD is often much higher than that of a VP, as the MD is in charge of the entire organization.

-Overall, the Managing Director and Vice President roles are both key to the success of a business.
+Overall, the Managing Director vs. Vice President roles are both key to the success of a business.
 While the MD is responsible for the company’s strategy and operations, the VP is more specialized.
 As a result, the salaries for these two roles can vary greatly.

 Related: Director interview questions and answers